First Responders

 It also comes with additional advantages:

-• It creates collateral damage or interference with authorized drones or other communications or navigation systems.
+• No collateral damage or interference with authorized drones, DFR’s (drone as first responder) or other communications or navigation systems.

 • It enables the standard usage of first-responder drones during live operations as it does not impact authorized drones.